10 Mostly Harmless Hong Kong Snakes

 Source: iNaturalist user 灯管儿 – CC BY 4.0

-A species which isn’t rare in Hong Kong, but sticks to woods and forests.
-The Futsing wolf snake is non-venomous, and reaches 60-80cm.
-There’s endless wolf snakes in southeast Asia, but Lycodon futsingensis is recognisable by the large white patch on its head.
+A species which isn’t rare in Hong Kong, but sticks to woods and forests away from urban areas.
+The Futsing wolf snake is non-venomous and reaches 80cm in the largest individuals.
+There’s endless wolf snakes in southeast Asia, but Lycodon futsingensis is recognisable by the white patch atop its head.
 Its face is extremely black, while the rest is black alternating against white.

 If you see this snake in Hong Kong, then don’t approach!
 They’re perfectly harmless, and will normally flee for the bushes if humans wander past chatting.
-The reason is a close resemble to the deadly venomous many-banded krait, which also inhabits Hong Kong.
+The reason to be cautious is a close resemblance to the deadly many-banded krait (Bungarus multicinctus), which also inhabits Hong Kong.
 The white and black bands are extremely difficult to distinguish for a beginner.
 It may not be a Futsing wolf snake you’re seeing at all.
+If in any doubt, stand well back.

-This species normally moves slowly and carefully, not wanting to miss any scent clues.
-However, they move rapidly if startled.
+This species normally moves slowly and carefully, not wanting to miss any scent particle clues.
+However, they can move rapidly if startled.
 Futsing wolf snakes mainly stick to the ground in forests, rather than climbing branches.
-A leafy forest floor is their favourite place of all.
-The white patches vary with Lycodon futsingensis, as they can sometimes be darker, closer to gold instead.
+A leafy forest floor is their favourite location of all.
+The white patches vary with this snake, as they can sometimes be darker, closer to gold in tone instead.

 10 Banded stream snake